apache/maven-site/content/markdown/guides/mini/guide-maven-classloading.md

 The API classloader aggregates exported packages from both the Maven Core classloader and any Maven Core Extensions classloaders.
 It does not include any classes directly.

-This has been introduced with Maven 3.3.1 ([MNG-5771](https://issues.apache.org/jira/browse/MNG-5771)).
 The main API is listed in [Maven Core Extensions Reference](/ref/current/maven-core/core-extensions.html).

-The Maven API classloader uses the approximate JVM Bootstrap classloader as its parent (there is no public API to access the JVM Bootstrap classloader; the implementation uses `ClassLoader.getSystemClassLoader().getParent()`).
+The Maven API classloader uses the approximate JVM Bootstrap classloader as its parent.
+Because there is no public API to access the JVM Bootstrap classloader, the implementation uses `ClassLoader.getSystemClassLoader().getParent()`.
 This parent does not contain any application or javaagent classes, which allows for a consistent Maven API classpath regardless of how the Maven JVM was launched.

 ## Build Extension Classloaders